Katharine St. George: Career

 She was a member of the town board of Tuxedo Park, New York, from 1926 until 1949.
 She was chair of the Orange County Republican committee from 1942 until 1948.
 She was a delegate to the 1944 Republican National Convention.
 She was elected to Congress in 1946 and served from January 3, 1947, until January 3, 1965.

-(Her opponent in the 1956 election was Pulitzer Prize-winning cartoonist Bill Mauldin.)
-She narrowly lost a re-election bid in 1964 against liberal Democrat John G. Dow.
+St. George challenged the incumbent Rep. Augustus Bennet in the 1946 Republican primary winning 53%.
+Bennet, however, had been elected in 1944 as the Democratic, American Labor, Liberal, and Good Government nominee against thirteen-term Republican Rep. Hamilton Fish.
+Bennet had run twice before against Fish in Republican primaries and caucused with Republicans in the House.
+Fish, an extreme opponent to the United States involvement in the Second World War, had been disavowed by Republican New York Gov. Thomas E. Dewey.
+St. George had supported Fish and he returned the favor in her 1946 primary and election campaigns.
+After handily winning renomination in 1948 in a primary with Fish concerns, she did not face another opponent for renomination.
+The November elections were more challenging but unthreatening until 1964.
+In 1956 she drew Pulitzer Prize-winning cartoonist Bill Mauldin, the creator of GIs Willie and Joe, whose celebrity did not move the needle.
+The year 1964, however, brought Republican presidential nominee Barry Goldwater, opposed for nomination by New York Gov. Nelson Rockefeller and rejected by Republican Sen. Kenneth Keating and candidate for reelection.
+Her district voted against Goldwater by 25 points and against St. George by three points.

+St. George was a power in the House.
+She became the New York member of the Committee on Committees that made Republican committee assignments, voting the large number of New York Republican representatives.
+In her last two terms she served on the critical Rules Committee.
+Nine enacted public bills were sponsored by her.
+Session after session she introduced the Equal Rights Amendment, not proposed by Congress until she was eight years gone.

 A proponent of pay equity, St. George was a supporter of the Equal Pay Act of 1963.
 In 1962, St. George proposed that legislation be passed to ensure that women received equal pay for equal work.
 Her proposals were drafted into a bill and introduced by Congresswoman Edith Green, an Oregon Democrat.
 During a debate regarding the bill, St. George stated that opposing the bill was comparable to "being against motherhood".

 The bill met with stiff opposition from the United States Chamber of Commerce, but received support from the Kennedy Administration, the American Association of Women, the National Consumers League, the ACLU, and the AFL-CIO.

 The bill passed in both the House and the Senate, but it passed in different forms, and there was no final bill.
 Undaunted, in 1963, Green re-introduced the bill, and this time it was successfully signed into law.

 St. George voted in favor of the Civil Rights Acts of 1957, 1960, and 1964, as well as the 24th Amendment to the U.S. Constitution.